 It’s essential to include touches that don’t ask for a gift of any kind, but are solely meant to inform the donor.
 Don’t structure your communications with donors based on giving, only to disappear from their lives once they’ve made a gift.

 And, it’s just as important to give donors the option to request fewer communications from you.
 If they are hearing from you too often for their liking, they are less likely to give than if they have the choice to hear from you when they want to.
 Creating options for your donors helps your organization to build greater credibility.

 4. Create Specific Fundraising Appeals

 A major reason why donors don’t give is from a sense of futility.
 It may be hard to put their donation into context: how is my $30 really going to make a difference?

 That’s why specific appeals are so important.
 You need to be clear about the direct impact that donor’s funds will have.
 For example, you can say “your $50 gift will feed [x amount] of children for one month.”
-This type of appeal is compelling, because the donor can see exactly how their individual contribution can have an impact on someone’s life.
+This type of appeal is compelling.
+The donor can see exactly how their individual contribution can have an impact on someone’s life.

 5. Make an Emotional Connection with Stories

-Using stories to create an emotional connection is a common marketing tool, and they can be used in fundraising to give credence to the successes and struggles of your organization.
+Using stories to create an emotional connection is a common marketing tool.
+They can be used in fundraising to give credence to the successes and struggles of your organization.
 When you tell a story about a specific individual who needs or is receiving help through your organization, you are giving donors a face that they will want to help.
-Stories are often about helping a prospect see themselves in the tale, and even if your prospective donor has never been in the exact situation, you will tap into their compassionate side and give them a compelling reason to give.
+Stories are often about helping a prospect see themselves in the tale.
+Even if your prospective donor has never been in the exact situation, you will tap into their compassionate side and give them a compelling reason to give.

 For your story to have the strongest impact, keep your donors updated.
 If you can show how someone was directly impacted by your organization, it helps donors to see the good work you are doing and will make them want to keep giving.